Nicholas Humphrey: Other work

-He has recently become an Advisor to the BMW Guggenheim Lab, and in 2016 he gave the annual Medawar Lecture at UCL.
+He is an advisor to the BMW Guggenheim Lab, and in 2016 gave the annual Medawar Lecture at UCL.

 Humphrey is an atheist and suggested the analogy of religion to viruses to Richard Dawkins.

 National Life Stories conducted an oral history interview (C1672/12) with Nicholas Humphrey in 2016 for its Science and Religion collection held by the British Library.